nemesifier/applying-the-unix-philosophy-to-django-projects/slides.md

 ## 6. Reuse

-Being easier to use, understand, read and maintain, it will be readapted to work in different contexts and will attract more contributors
+Being easier to use, understand, read and maintain

+it will be readapted to work in different contexts and will attract more contributors

+## 7. Ecosystem

+Many such programs form an ecosystem of interoperable tools

+(like basic lego building blocks)

+**solve complex problems faster**

 # Me gusta